elennick/Moan.lua/README.md

 ### Controls
 * `Moan.typeSound` - Typing sound, should be a very short clip
   - e.g. `Moan.typeSound = love.audio.newSource("typeSound.wav", "static")`
+* `Moan.optionSound` - Sound to be played when a option is selected
 * `Moan.selectButton` - Button that cycles messagess, skips typing and chooses an option (string), default: `"return"`
 * `Moan.indicatorCharacter` - Character before option to indicate selection (string), default: ">"
 * `Moan.typeSpeed` - Speed at which a character is inputted (int), default: `0.02`